Pylons/pyramid/docs/narr/sessions.rst

      Set ``httponly=True`` to mitigate this vulnerability by hiding the cookie from client-side JavaScript.

-   - The default serialization method, while replaceable with something like JSON, is implemented using pickle which can lead to remote code execution if your secret key is compromised.

-     To mitigate this, set ``serializer=pyramid.session.JSONSerializer()`` to use :class:`pyramid.session.JSONSerializer`.
-This option will be the default in :app:`Pyramid` 2.0.
-     See :ref:`pickle_session_deprecation` for more information about this change.

    In short, use a different session factory implementation (preferably one which keeps session data on the server) for anything but the most basic of applications where "session security doesn't matter", you are sure your application has no cross-site scripting vulnerabilities, and you are confident your secret key will not be exposed.

 .. index::